-Laundry facilities: A laundry service is included at Jacana.
+- A laundry service is included at Jacana.
 Laundry is collected in the morning and usually returned the same day, weather permitting.
 For cultural reasons, the staff do not wash underwear.
 Detergent is provided in each chalet for guests who wish to do a little hand washing.

 - No exchange facilities are offered.
 There are safes in all the chalets.